 Why Is AI Transforming Talent Acquisition in 2026?

 For engineering and technical teams—who increasingly own or influence HR tech stack decisions—understanding how these platforms work under the hood matters.
-Many of today’s top AI recruitment tools expose APIs, webhooks, and ATS integrations that plug directly into your existing workflows.
+Many of today’s top AI recruitment tools expose REST APIs, webhooks, and ATS integrations that plug directly into your existing workflows, making platform selection a genuine infrastructure decision.

 What Makes an AI Recruitment Platform “AI-Native”?